Asthma Symptoms and Treatment

 What is Asthma?

 Asthma can affect people of all ages.
-In most documented cases, it usually starts in childhood and may continue all the way through adulthood.
+It typically starts in childhood and may continue all the way through adulthood.
 In the United States alone, there are more than 25 million documented cases of asthma.
 Out of these cases, about 7 million are children.
+The American College of Allergy, Asthma and Immunology has more detail about asthma symptoms in children here.

 What are the different types of asthma?